dapinderk-2408/YOLOBirDrone/README.md

 # YOLOBirDrone
 Labeled DataSet For Drone Vs Bird

-Data will be avalible Soon
+Data will be available Soon